FilipeGarrido/arduino-serial-communication-react-electron-app/README.md

 The flag, BROWSER=none that you passed in the dev script will prevent the browser from launching once the React app compiles successfully.

+So, you have everything set up.
+Running `npm run dev` should start an electron application.

 # References